 Better Practice Sharing

 A further aspect in our endeavours to improve care is Better Practice Sharing (BPS).
 Through BPS, we aim to strengthen the sustainable impact of our programmes.
-We facilitate opportunities to enable knowledge exchange amongst our global network of project partners, internationally known experts, fellows, patients and the wider community.
-An example is our biannual BPS Forum.
+We facilitate opportunities to enable knowledge exchange amongst our global network of project partners, internationally known experts, patients and the wider community.

 Joint efforts reaching sustainable impact we seek to take the first steps to fulfil our vision.

 To date, 222 programmes and 16 awards have been approved, supporting activities in 68 countries of the developing world.
 They create impact based on a sound partnership and a structured, yet flexible development focused approach allowing for targeted action on the ground.